kthchew/dc-responder-bot/README.md

 }
 ```

-Then, run `npm run start` while in the project directory.
+Then, run `npm install --production` while in the project directory.
+To start the server, use`npm run start`.

 For now, it only responds to a single person per event.